 You drop off.
 We pick up.

-Once you fill and drop off your tied-and-tagged Green Bags, they are picked up by one of our drivers.
+The bags are then picked up by one of our drivers.
 Our statewide fleet picks up millions of bags each year.

 To the processing plant!

-Green Bags are delivered to one of six processing plants across the state.
+Green Bags are delivered to one of five processing plants across the state.
 OBRC’s specially trained plant crews and advanced technology take it from here.